manticoresoftware/openapi/out/manticoresearch-go/docs/IndexAPI.md

 > SuccessResponse Insert(ctx).InsertDocumentRequest(insertDocumentRequest).Execute()

-Create a new document in an index
+Create a new document in a table